-Once the nbn ™, Fixed Wireless equipment is installed, you can connect your Internet access equipment.
+Once the nbn Fixed Wireless equipment is installed, you can connect your internet access equipment.

 Image credit: BIRRR

-You will either connect your computer directly to the NTD via an ethernet cable, or via a piece of equipment called a router.
+You can then connect your computer directly to the NTD via an ethernet cable, or via a piece of equipment called a router.

 Routers are particularly useful for broadcasting a wireless (wifi) signal throughout your premises.
-Any wifi-enabled equipment, including laptops, computers, phones, tablets, printers, sensors, televisions, and so on, can connect to this wifi signal, and thus access the Internet.
+Any wifi-enabled equipment, including laptops, computers, phones, tablets, printers, sensors, televisions, and so on, can then connect to this wifi signal, and through that access the Internet.

-Your service provider can supply you with a good router for your purposes, if you don’t already have one.
+Your service provider can supply you with a suitable router for your if you don’t already have one.

-- A pole mount located less than 80 metres from the building where you want nbn fixed wireless installed.
+A pole mount is established at a location no more than 70 metres from the building where you want nbn fixed wireless installed.
 A location will be determined by your installer and cabling is run from the pole mount and outdoor unit to the building and NTD.
 This process can take several visits, with nbn paying for the cost of the cabling and pole.